-Initially, the Hedera network will be a small number of nodes operated by Governing Council Members, all in a single shard.
-As the Hedera Governing Council grows and others begin to operate nodes, the network will gain a sufficient number of nodes to justify multiple shards.
+Initially, the Hedera network will likely be a small number of nodes all in a single shard.
+As Hedera grows, it will gain a sufficient number of nodes to justify multiple shards.
 Sharding can offer performance advantages as every node need not process every transaction.
 Consensus can consequently proceed in parallel.
-Shards will trust each other, so one shard will honor requests to move cryptocurrency or to put a hold on various resources made by another shard - as long as those requests can be proven to reflect the consensus of the requesting shard.
-This will allow the multi-shard ledger as a whole to achieve asynchronous Byzantine fault tolerance, and to prevent double spends or other conflicting states of the ledger, because each individual shard will have those properties, and because all messages between them will contain proofs that they are the consensus of that shard.
+Shards trust each other, so one shard will honor requests to move cryptocurrency or to put a hold on various resources made by another shard - as long as those requests can be proven to reflect the consensus of the requesting shard.
+This allows the multi-shard ledger as a whole to achieve asynchronous Byzantine fault tolerance, and to prevent double spends or other illegal states, because each individual shard has those properties, and because all messages between them contain proofs that they are the consensus of that shard.

-The plan is that nodes will be randomly grouped into different shards, within which consensus on transactions will be established as normal.
-Each shard will be made up of a subset of the nodes, all of which share the same state, which will be a subset of the state of the entire ledger.
-Transactions will be placed into consensus order within individual shards in the normal manner - all nodes within a shard will contribute only to the consensus for transactions that originate in that shard.
-The assignment of nodes to shards will be performed randomly by a master shard, which will assign new nodes to a shard once a day, and also will move nodes between shards as necessary to ensure that each shard has a large total amount of hbars being staked, and that no one node within a shard will have a large fraction of that total amount.
+Nodes will be randomly grouped into different shards, within which consensus on transactions will be established as normal.
+Each shard is made up of a subset of the nodes, all of which share the same state, which is a subset of the state of the entire ledger.
+Transactions are placed into consensus order within individual shards in the normal manner - all nodes within a shard contribute only to the consensus for transactions that originate in that shard.
+The assignment of nodes to shards is performed randomly by a master shard, which assigns new nodes to a shard once a day, and also moves nodes between shards as necessary to ensure that each shard has a large total amount being staked, and that no one member of a shard has a large fraction of that amount.

-Shards will communicate through the exchange of messages between nodes of the different shards.
+Shards communicate through the exchange of messages between members of the different shards.
 All such messages are push (rather than pull).
-Each shard (its nodes) will maintain a queue of outgoing messages to each of the other shards.
-Each shard will remember the sequence number of the last message it processed from each of the other shards.
-A message will be sent from shard Alpha to shard Beta by nodes in Alpha randomly contacting nodes in Beta, to transfer the message, along with a proof that it is part of the consensus state of the Alpha shard.
-They will continue doing this until one of the Beta nodes replies with a proof that the Beta shard shared state includes a sequence number indicating that this message was received and processed.
-In this manner, transactions that impact addresses in different shards will be appropriately recorded into each shard's state, and so into the entire state of the entire ledger.
+Each shard (its members) maintains a queue of outgoing messages to each of the other shards.
+Each shard remembers the sequence number of the last message it processed from each of the other shards.
+A message is sent from shard Alpha to shard Beta by nodes in Alpha randomly contacting nodes in Beta, to transfer the message, along with a proof that it is part of the consensus state of the Alpha shard.
+They continue doing this until one of the Beta members replies with a proof that the Beta shard shared state includes a sequence number indicating that this message was received and processed.
+In this manner, transactions that impact addresses in different shards can be appropriately recorded into each shards state, and so the entire state of the entire ledger.